freeCodeCamp/awesome-quincy-larson-emails/README.md

 5. Elementor is an open source tool that helps you build WordPress websites by dragging-and-dropping elements onto a page. freeCodeCamp developer Beau Carnes will teach you how to use Elementor.
 You'll build your own WordPress site without needing to write custom code.
 (80 minute YouTube course): https://www.freecodecamp.org/news/easily-create-a-website-using-elementor-and-wordpress/

-Quote of the Week: “Old video games couldn’t be won.
+Quote of the Week: *"Old video games couldn’t be won.
 They just got harder and faster until you died.
-Just like real life.” — Unknown game developer
+Just like real life."* — Unknown game developer

 ### July 22, 2022